Brady leaving Patriots, says 'football journey' is elsewhere - WHIZ News

 Brady had a one-year contract for 2019 that paid him $23 million, placing him 10th among starting quarterbacks.
 It was the latest renegotiation by Brady to help give the Patriots salary cap flexibility to fill out the roster.

-The chief decision maker in player personnel decisions, Patriots coach Bill Belichick hasn’t been shy about moving on from players he felt were past their prime or seeking contracts that exceeded value in relation to their age.
+The chief decision-maker in player personnel decisions, Belichick hasn’t been shy about moving on from players he felt were past their prime or seeking contracts that exceeded value in relation to their age.
 Belichick has severed ties with players much younger than Brady during his time in New England.

-But Belichick also acknowledged in January that Brady was a special case.
+“Nothing about the end of Tom’s Patriots career changes how unfathomably spectacular it was,” said Belichick, whose current quarterback is untested second-year player Jarrett Stidham.
+“With his relentless competitiveness and longevity, he earned everyone’s adoration and will be celebrated forever.
+It has been a privilege to coach Tom Brady for 20 years.”

-“Everybody’s situation is different,” Belichick said.
-“Certainly, Tom is an iconic figure in this organization.
-And nobody respects Tom more than I do.”
+After franchising offensive lineman Joe Thuney and coming to terms on new deals with Matt Slater and Devin McCourty, the Patriots have only about $18 million in salary cap space.

 More AP NFL: https://apnews.com/tag/NFL and https://twitter.com/AP_NFL